 A grade of "I" (incomplete) may be submitted in lieu of a final grade when the student, because of illness, death in the student's immediate family, or similar circumstances beyond the student's control, is unable to complete the course work or to take final examinations.
-The student must have in writing, an approval by the Dean of Admissions, Records, and Research before the student can complete this course work.

-An "incomplete" on final semester grades must be removed by completing the required work by the end of the first six weeks of the next semester or a grade of "F" will be recorded by the Dean of Admissions, Records, and Research.
+An "incomplete" on final semester grades must be removed by completing the required work by the end of the first six weeks of the next semester or a grade of "F" will be recorded by the Director of Admissions, and Records.
 The individual student has the responsibility of making the necessary arrangements with the instructor concerned.